Everything you need to know about meter certification

-If needed, we can double check the certification date for you, and book a replacement as soon as possible if necessary.
+If needed, we can double-check the certification date for you, and book a replacement as soon as possible if necessary.

 Do you have to replace my meter?

 Yes, we’re required to do so under governmental regulation.
-It is our duty to ensure customers have continuity of safe energy supply that is accurately recorded.
+It is our duty to ensure customers have a continuity of safe energy supply that is accurately recorded.

 Why are you replacing non-smart (traditional) meters with smart ones?